mgarg1/ecg/README.md

 - Connect the CC2540 USB dongle to a PC (either a laptop or a mains powered desktop will do).
 Program the CC2540 USB dongle with the hex file `ecg_CC2540/hexfiles/CC2540_SmartRF_HostTestRelease_All.hex`.
 - Goto `ecg_visualizer_ble_PC/` and run `python visualizer.py`.
 If the serial port name is incorrect, edit `visualizer.py`.
 - Press the hi-z electrodes across the heart and press the RLD electrode to the leg or forehead.
 Alternatively, the outer ring of one of the hi-z electrodes can be connected to the RLD electrode.
 For more details, see the technical report in `report/ecg_tech_report.pdf`.
 You should now see an ECG signal on the PC display.
 A sample recording may be found [here](https://github.com/s-gv/ecg/blob/master/data/ble_single_battery_LP5907_psuedo2_RLD/screenshots/screenshot0.png).
-- Note that the CC2540 which is gathering ECG data and transmitting wirelessly has to be powered by a battery (ex: CR2032 coin cell).
+- Note that the CC2540, which is gathering ECG data and transmitting wirelessly, has to be powered by a battery (ex: CR2032 coin cell).
 If a mains power source is used, interference will be much worse.